isf-dp-cs/isf-dp-cs.github.io/content/Theory/05_abstract_data_structures/_index.md

 ---

-### 4. Define the term queue and identify its applications.

-A computer science student is coding and running a program while several documents, such as essays, lab reports and homework, are being printed out.
+**4. A computer science student is coding and running a program while several documents, such as essays, lab reports and homework, are being printed out.**

 #### (a) Define the term queue as a data structure.
 [1]